rizaldevs/cybermod/docs/pyromod/types/listener-types.md

-### *enum* pyromod.types.ListenerTypes
+### *enum* cybermod.types.ListenerTypes

-The `pyromod.types.ListenerTypes` enum defines the various types of listeners that you can use in pyromod.
+The `cybermod.types.ListenerTypes` enum defines the various types of listeners that you can use in cybermod.

 ### *Member Values:*